 Safety and quality assessment of marine transportation using tankers is organized on a global scale by the "Chemical Distribution Institute" (CDI).
 Independent specialists assess ship condition, equipment and operation.
 As a member of the CDI, BASF evaluates these safety reports and on this basis decides which tankers to use for transporting BASF products.
+Particular emphasis is placed on crew training and experience, especially in the selection of service providers.
 Global valid requirements regulate the procedures and interaction of the various BASF units with regard to the uniform assessment of transportation safety of deep-sea tankers.

 We added container barges to our existing inspection program in 2016.
 This includes not only evaluating the vessels themselves, but also the management systems of the shipping companies to review their safety standards.

 We broadened the training opportunities for our employees and added new e-learning modules, such as the introduction of a multilingual training module in Europe on the road transportation of dangerous goods.

 We regularly evaluate the risks in transporting raw materials with high hazard potential using our global requirements.
 This is based on the guideline of the European Chemical Industry Council CEFIC.